|

 - loss of an aunt, a nephew, an uncle: 20.000,-BEF

-This scale, drafted by a commission composed by judges, lawyers and
+This scale, drafted by a commission composed by judges, lawyers and insurers,

-concrete circumstances.
+circumstances.

 The compensation for loss of earnings is of course much more important and

-depends, once again, from the concrete circumstances such as income, age,
+depends, once again, from the concrete circumstances such as income, age, size

-size of the family, was he the only breadwinner, etc...
+of the family, was he the only breadwinner, etc...

 The loss of earnings is calculated not only on the basis of the salary.

-Promotions, increase of salary, the amount of the expected pension, etc.
+Promotions, increase of salary, the amount of the expected pension, etc. play

-play an important role in the assessment of the compensation.
+an important role in the assessment of the compensation.

-Since a few years the courts attribute also a compensation for what they
+Since a few years the courts attribute also a compensation for what they call

-Courts assess this extra damages up to 700,-BEF per day as from the date
+Courts assess this extra damages up to 700,-BEF per day as from the date oft

-this kind of compensation is attributed to widows and widowers.
+compensation is attributed to widows and widowers.

 An other item of damages to be compensated is aesthetical damage.
-This
+This damage

-medical examinator.
+examinator.

-A scar over the leg of a 40 year old man shall be considered as 1 or 2 on
+A scar over the leg of a 40 year old man shall be considered as 1 or 2 on this

-will even be entitled to claim a compensation for loss of earnings.
+entitled to claim a compensation for loss of earnings.

 To this list of damages can be added the pretium voluptatis being damages